nsutcliffe/document-processor/README.md

 - Entity-level normalization and validation (e.g. normalise phone numbers, emails, address parsing , ...)
 - Confidence score from LLM is certainly un-reliable, look into improvements here
 - Ensure all free-text is extracted and searchable
-- Ensure where there are conversations, these are extracted and parsed into some sensible format, and displayable in the UI.
+- Ensure where there are conversations, these are extracted and parsed into some sensible format, and displayable in the UI (the chat_screenshot example file does not extract the conversation currently)
 - More robust handling of failures (e.g. items can get stuck in "processing" if say the server crashed with no way to recover)
 - Implement metrics for observability (e.g. how many LLM calls being made, success/failures of LLM (and other REST) calls, ...)
 - A few low level TODO's / FIXME's left in code.